micans/pick/README.md

 - Take the same action on multiple columns using a lambda expression

 There is no downside, except, as ever, it comes with its own syntax for computation.
-However, for plain selection and filtering this syntax is not needed.
+For plain column selection and row filtering this syntax is not needed though;
+pick command lines look pleasant enough for common use cases.

 Computation syntax is minimalist and terse, employing a stack language with just three types.
 In order to work as a command line tool, the `pick` computation language **does away with whitespace entirely.**